oxc-project/oxc/README.md

 Found 17 errors.
 ```

-And also in a large monorepo:
+And also in a huge monorepo:

 ```
 Checked 73660 files in 7415ms using 12 cores.